dictadata/pdf-data-parser/README.md

 ### RowAsObjects Options

 `{array} headers` - array of cell property names, default: none.
-If a headers array is NOT specified then parser will assume the first row found contains the cell property names.
+If a headers array is NOT specified then parser will assume the first row found contains cell property names.

-If a row is encounter with more cells than headers the extra cell property names will be the ordinal position.
+If a row is encounter with more cells than headers array the extra cell property names will be the ordinal position.
 For example: `{ ..., "4": value, "5": value }`.

 ## Examples